Tours at the Ohio Craft Museum

 If you are planning on bringing a group of five or more to our gallery space, please call to make reservations- 614-486-4402.
 Weekday evening tours for five or more people can be arranged with a reservation- email mmoriarty@Ohiocraft.org for more information.

 Audio Described Touch Tours

-Designed for visitors who are blind or partially sighted and their companions, the tour offers the ability to experience the richness and diversity of the works on display.
+Designated for visitors with visual impairments and their companions, the tours offer the ability to experience the richness and diversity of the works on display.
 The guide, Jane Ehrenfeld, will combine verbal descriptions of the works with the tactile experience of touching samples of materials, facsimiles or the artworks themselves.

 Virtual Audio Tour- Best of 2017